 Instructions

-- Add the diced onion, chopped carrots, Italian seasoning, red pepper flakes, kosher salt, black pepper, and tomato paste.
-Cook for about 5 minutes, stirring occasionally, until the vegetables begin to soften.
+- Add the white wine and scrape up any browned bits from the bottom of the pot.
+Cook for 1 minute.
+Add the onion, carrots, Italian seasoning, red pepper flakes, salt, pepper, and tomato paste.
+Cook for 5 minutes.
 Add the garlic and cook for 1 minute more.

-- Bring the soup to a simmer and cook for 20-30 minutes, or until the carrots are tender.
+- Partially cover the soup and cook for 20 to 25 minutes, or until the carrots are tender.

-- Stir in the heavy cream, then add the fresh tortellini and spinach.
-Cook for 3-5 minutes, stirring gently, until the tortellini is tender and the spinach has wilted.
+- Stir in the heavy cream and tortellini.
+Cook for 3 minutes, or until the tortellini is tender.
+Stir in the spinach and cook until wilted.
+Garnish with fresh basil and shaved Parmesan before serving.

 Video